Zhiyuan-G/Daily-Dose-of-Arxiv/Mar/week2.md

 # Mar 9
 1. Kumar: Probing Cosmology with Baryon Acoustic Oscillations using Gravitational Waves \
 https://arxiv.org/pdf/2203.04273.pdf \
-A good and precise review on BAO in section II.
+A good and concise review on BAO in section II.